Grain Brain by David Perlmutter

 12 Rules for Life by Jordan B. Peterson

 A lot of conversations with Ernie these days revolve around JBP.
 So much so that when our eight year-old said the name “Jordan Peterson,” our five year-old corrected him by inserting JP’s middle initial.
 They’ve been paying attention.
-Peterson has a podcast and gives a lot of excellent life advice based on his career as a clinical psychologist and professor.
+Peterson has a podcast and gives advice based on his career as a clinical psychologist and professor.
 I haven’t read this book yet but I’ll give it a go as soon as Ernie’s done.